Sutured ECH is a natural invariant: (by C. H. Taubes)

 The derivation in Part \ref{part4:prop42} makes fundamental use of the inequalities that are asserted by Lemma \ref{lem:bounds-31} in the case when $a$ and the metric are independent of $s$.
 This application of Lemma \ref{lem:bounds-31} is summarized by \eqref{eq:conv-450}.
 But, a verbatim repetition of the derivation in Part \ref{part4:prop42} runs afoul of the inequality in the third bullet of the lemma if either $a$ or the metric depends on $s$.
 This is so even when $T$ is finite.
 The offending terms are

-These terms in the third bullet of Lemma \ref{lem:bounds-31} cause problems because the arguments in Part \ref{part4:prop42} explicitly uses the fact that the function given by the rule $s\mapsto\fra(\frd|_s,\frc_+)$ is decreasing when $a$ and the metric are independent of the $\R$ factor in $\R\times Y_T$.
+These terms in \eqref{eq:conv-457} cause problems because the arguments in Part \ref{part4:prop42} explicitly use the fact that the function given by the rule $s\mapsto\fra(\frd|_s,\frc_+)$ is decreasing when $a$ and the metric are independent of $s$ and when $\frp$ is absent.
+But noting that the term with $|\frp|^2$ is bounded from below in any event by $-c_0$ times the sup norm of $|\frp|$, the previous arguments could be repeated with only cosmetic changes to accommodate the presence of $\frp$.
+More needs to be said about the other two terms in \eqref{eq:conv-457}.